-A. Revised Definition of United States Person
+II.
+Revised Definition of United States Person

-1. The revised definition of "United States person" would include a citizen or resident of the United States, or an entity, including but not limited to a corporation, partnership, trust or limited liability company, created, organized, or formed under the laws of the United States, any state, the District of Columbia, the Territories and Insular Possessions of the United States, or the Indian Tribes.
-Entities disregarded for federal income tax purposes would also be required to file an FBAR.
+A. The revised definition of "United States person" would include a citizen or resident of the United States, or an entity, including but not limited to a corporation, partnership, trust, or limited liability company, created, organized, or formed under the laws of the United States, any state, the District of Columbia, the Territories and Insular Possessions of the United States, or the Indian Tribes.
+Entities disregarded for federal income tax purposes also would be required to file an FBAR.

-B. Revised Definitions for Financial Accounts
+III.
+Revised Definitions for Financial Accounts